Trump escalates his war with the Fed

-President Donald Trump has escalated his highly unusual battle with the Federal Reserve.
+President Donald Trump has escalated his highly unusual attack on the Federal Reserve.

 He tweeted early Friday that higher interest rates are taking away America's competitive edge with China.
 On Thursday, he complained that higher rates were undoing his administration's efforts to help the economy.